JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_injection.md

 </tab>
 </tabs>

-It’s not unusual that injected fragments are distributed among, e.g., several strings that are concatenated like it is common for SQL queries.
+It's not unusual that injected fragments are distributed among, e.g., several strings that are concatenated like it is common for SQL queries.
 To solve this, the IntelliJ Platform allows injecting a language into several fragments at once.
 Multiple parts are then considered belonging together.

 As a plugin author, you can provide language injection in different ways: